CyberHacker99-glitch/My-new-coding-language/README.md

 ## 📚 Description

 [I am a student of class 11th.
 I am interested in computers and their working. so I am curious about that how the great peoples make their own coding languages. so I learned python and started to make my own coding language.
-I saw that the low level languages are different for different hardware and processors, so I think what if a low level language is same for and device or processor and i made this after several year spending on reasearches i made this.But please check my whole python code before starting with my language.
+I saw that the low level languages are different for different hardware and processors, so I think what if a low level language is same for any device or processor and i made this after several year spending on reasearches i made this.But please check my whole python code before starting with my language.
 Thank you.😀😊]

 ## 🛠️ Features